Righteous Prosperity Makes a City Rejoice

 A community rejoices when the righteous flourish and when wicked influence is brought down.

-10 When it goes well with the righteous, the city rejoices.
-When the wicked perish, there is shouting.
+10 When the righteous thrive, the city rejoices, and when the wicked perish, there are shouts of joy.

 A community rejoices when the righteous flourish and when wicked influence is brought down.